You are here: Urology Textbook > Prostate > Prostate cancer > Screening

 Age recommendations for PSA screening:

-In general, PSA screening is recommended with the age of 45 years [see figure flowchart prostate cancer screening].
-In high-risk patients for prostate cancer (first-degree relatives with prostate cancer, black men), PSA screening may be started with the age of 40.
+In general, PSA screening is recommended at the age of 45 years [see figure flowchart prostate cancer screening].
+In high-risk patients for prostate cancer (first-degree relatives with prostate cancer, black men), PSA screening should start at 40.
 The screening test should be performed annually.
-With low PSA concentrations and inconspicuous DRE, the screening intervals can be extended depending on PSA levels: 1–2~ng/ml every 2 years and below 1 ng/ml every 4 years.
+With low PSA concentrations and inconspicuous DRE, the screening intervals can be extended depending on PSA levels: 1–2 ng/ml every two years and below 1 ng/ml every four years.
 For men over 70 years and a PSA value below 1 ng/ml, further PSA screening is not recommended.

 Evidence of Prostate Cancer Screening

-So far, there are two randomized studies, which examined the reduction of mortality by prostate cancer screening.
+So far, two large randomized studies have examined the reduction of mortality by prostate cancer screening.

 PLCO trial: